Rui-San/LAPR2_2023_2024/docs/sprintA/us008/01.requirements-engineering/Readme.md

 > **Question:** What information will appear on the final list regarding the vehicle,besides the needing for check-up?
 >
-> **Answer:** Data that allow to identify the vehicle like Plate, brand and modle, as well as, the data that allowed to select/insert te vehicle in the list, number of kms, frequency of checkup and the last checkup.
+> **Answer:** Data that allow to identify the vehicle like Plate, brand and model, as well as, the data that allowed to select/insert te vehicle in the list, number of kms, frequency of checkup and the last checkup.

 >**Question** By what percentage of the checkup frequency should the vehicle appear in need of a checkup?
 >